khackethal/project-4-server/README.md

 ### Methodologies
 - Write readable, simple, DRY code per KISS
-- Create reuseable components that have a clear, specific task
+- Create reusable components that have a clear, specific task

 N. B it was optional to work in groups for this project, I chose to work solo to ensure I have clearly understood all aspects of creating both the Back End and the Front End, and to consolidate existing CSS skills.